 - Your name and division, department and/or affiliation with Holmes Community College; - List/describe any information that may be added to the next Factbook; - Comment on any information contained in this Factbook that may need clarification or deletion (with page reference(s) included); - Additional comments or suggestions.

-Dr. Stephanie C. Diffey

-Director of Institutional Research and Effectiveness

-P.O.
-Box 369

-Goodman, MS 39079

-scdiffey@holmescc.edu
+Dr. Teresa Mackey Vice President for Compliance and Institutional Research P.O.
+Box 369 Goodman, MS 39079 tmackey@holmescc.edu (662) 472-9101